BIOGRAPHY

 Contemporary Art from South Africa, Deutsche Aerospace Gallery, Otobrun, Germany

-Staff Exhibition, University of Stellenbosch, South Africa
+Staff Exhibition, University of Stellenbosch, SA

 1993